Jean Baptiste Charbonneau: After the expedition

 In April 1807, about a year after the end of the expedition, the Charbonneau family moved to St. Louis, at Clark's invitation.
 Toussaint Charbonneau and Sacagawea departed for the Mandan villages in April 1809 and left the boy to live with Clark.
 In November 1809, the parents returned to St. Louis to try farming, but left again in April 1811.
 Jean Baptiste continued to reside with Clark.

 Clark's two-story home, built in 1818, contained an illuminated museum 100 ft long by 30 ft wide.
 Its walls were decorated with national flags and life-size portraits of George Washington and the Marquis de Lafayette, Native artifacts, and mounted animal heads.
-Upon visiting the museum, Henry Rowe Schoolcraft, a geologist and ethnographer, wrote:
+Upon visiting the museum, Henry Schoolcraft, a geologist and ethnographer, wrote:

 Clark evinces a philosophical taste in the preservation of many subjects of natural history.
 We believe this is the only collection of specimens of art and nature west of Cincinnati, which partakes of the character of a museum, or cabinet of natural history.

 As a boy, Charbonneau learned from the vast collection.

 Clark paid for Charbonneau's education at St. Louis Academy, a Jesuit Catholic school (now called St. Louis University High School), although the expense was considerable for the time.
 The school's single classroom was then located in the storehouse of Clark's friend, the trader Joseph Robidoux.
 Brothers James and George Kennerly paid for Charbonneau's supplies for 1820 and were reimbursed by Clark.
+(Note: